xinlingl/Gene-Structure-Prediction/README.md

 <br />

-Please read the Gene_Structure_Prediction.pdf for more information about the performance of our model.
+Please read Gene_Structure_Prediction.pdf for more information about the performance of our model.